 - Participant is required to abide by the Ta’am Yisrael code of conduct.

 - Participant and parent are required to participate in all scheduled participant and participant/parent orientations, respectively, per the schedule established by CFJE.
 The full list of orientation meetings can be found at www.taamyisrael.org after the High Holidays.

 - Participant is required to participate in ongoing evaluative surveys following their participation in the program.

 What does Ta’am Yisrael cost?

 The program fees that families pay for Ta'am Yisrael is all-inclusive, and includes airfare.
-Through generous support from the Jewish United Fund and other local foundations and funders, we are able to offer the Ta’am Yisrael experience at a significantly reduced program fee of $2,595, well below the actual cost of approximately $5,000 per participant; families who need to can reduce their program fees in multiple ways, outlined below.
-We ask that families who are able to please help assist participants who cannot afford the reduced program fees by paying as much of the full program costs as possible, above and beyond the $2,595.
-(Any contribution above the required program fees is tax-deductible and will receive a tax donation letter from CFJE/JUF).
+Through generous support from the Jewish United Fund and other local foundations and funders, we are able to offer the Ta’am Yisrael experience at a significantly reduced program fee of $2,795 for the winter trip and $2995 for the spring trip, well below the actual cost of approximately $5,000 per participant.
+We ask that those who are able to assist participants who cannot afford the reduced program fees by paying as much of the full $5,000 per person program costs as possible (Contributions above the required program fees are tax-deductible to the extent permitted by law).